 At the A2 level of French language proficiency, learners will continue to expand their vocabulary and improve their ability to express themselves in various contexts.

-Weeks 1-2: Review of A1 and Introduction to A2 Concepts
+Weeks 1-2: Review of A1 and Introduction to A2 Concept

 - Review of key A1 grammar and vocabulary: